riyagayasen/Android_accordion_view/README.md

            include ':app', ':easyaccordion'

            project (':easyaccordion').projectDir = new File('/path/to/the/folder/easyaccordion')

+    OR add (to your app module's build.gradle)

+          compile 'com.riyagayasen.android:easyaccordion:1.0.1'

   3. Now that you have added the project in your app, it is time to use it.

+You can generate the accordion component either from the java class or from the XML

+The accordion component can also be generated from the java class

+         AccordionView accordionView = new AccordionView(this);

 The best way to use this component is from the layout xml file.
 The following example with llustrate the use:

       <com.riyagayasen.easyaccordion.AccordionView